 Search Engine Marketing (SEM) is when a company purchases online adverts to advertise their business.
 These online adverts are specifically known as Pay-Per-Click adverts which are purchased from Search Engines in order to appear at the top or down of the search result pages.

 The three most common types of SEM advertising are Google Ads, Youtube Ads.
 Most people overlook the validity of using other search engines other than Google.
 But this is a mistake because although Google has the largest audience, the others like local search engines, Bing and Yahoo can cover certain niche markets or even have a pretty large reach too.

 Search Engine Marketing is an integral part of modern marketing because it can help businesses:

-1. Grow your traffic
+1. Grow your traffic with SEM